 Builds on: EYFS - Children can describe some of the features of familiar places including home and school.

+Intent: Children can describe a

 Intent: Children can describe a range of geographical similarities and differences between a range of familiar places within and around the school grounds.
 They begin to understand that places be can compared in many different ways and that places can change over time.

-Future learning: Y2 Unit 1 -Developing an understanding of understanding of the immediate environment.
+Future learning: Y2 Unit 1 -